ghlkm/ordu/README.md

 Kyriakos Mouratidis, Keming Li, and Bo Tang.
 2021.
 Marrying Top-k with Skyline Queries: Relaxing the Preference Input while Producing Output of Controllable Size.
 In Proceedings of the 2021 International Conference on Management of Data (SIGMOD/PODS '21).
 Association for Computing Machinery, New York, NY, USA, 1317-1330.
 DOI:https://doi.org/10.1145/3448016.3457299

 WE HAVE UPLOAD THE BASIC NON-ORDER SENSITIVE ORU OPERATOR.
-Currently I am working on adding visualize result.
+Currently I am working on sorting out dataset
 The code of this project is cleaning

 Before running this code: